‘The Stars and Stripes Forever’ Came Quickly

 By Ken Zurski

 Bandleader and composer John Philip Sousa was never one to hurry a piece of music.
-A tune would come to him and he would play it over and over in his head until it was just right – or as he called it, the “brain band” would perform it before a single note was ever recorded.
+A tune would come to him and he would play it over and over in his mind until it was just right – or as he called it, the “brain band” would perform it in his head before a single note was ever recorded.

 That’s exactly what happened in 1896, while Sousa was returning from a trip overseas.